Mark Hamill: Beginnings

 Hamill's early career included a recurring role on the soap opera General Hospital, and a starring role on the short-lived sitcom The Texas Wheelers.
 He portrayed the oldest son, David, in the pilot episode of Eight Is Enough, though the role was later performed by Grant Goodeve.
 He also had guest appearances on The Bill Cosby Show, The Partridge Family, Room 222 and One Day at a Time.
-He appeared in multiple television films such as The City and Sarah T. – Portrait of a Teenage Alcoholic.